 Toxic ingredients to look out for include:

 This isn’t an exhaustive list, and if your dog has eaten a cookie containing other ingredients, you can check to see if it’s toxic using the Pet Poison Helpline’s list of poisons.
+Please note that raw cookie dough (of any mix) is very toxic for dogs and the ingestion of raw cookie dough should be considered a medical emergency.

 What to Look Out for If Your Dog Has Eaten a Cookie

 Our dogs are usually pretty resilient when it comes to digesting something they shouldn’t have.
 If your dog has only eaten a small piece of plain cookie, then their digestive system will probably process it just fine.
-But you should keep a very close eye on your dog and call your vet if they show any of the symptoms below:
+But you should keep a very close eye on your dog and call your vet if they show any of the signs below:

 If your dog has eaten a cookie containing any of the toxic ingredients we’ve listed above, then call your vet immediately.